Local Regulations

 Required Documentation

-- Disposal Certificate: Proof that the appliance has been disposed of at a certified facility in compliance with local and state regulations.
+- Compliance Certificate: Proof that the appliance removal company adheres to local and state regulations.

 Inspection Process